- VOYA Retirement Services

 - Metropolitan Life Insurance Company

 - Clackamas Community Federal Credit Union

-Financial Lunch N’ Learn classes are available through Wellness, Benefits, and Wendy Stefani with ING.
+Financial Lunch N’ Learn classes are available through Wellness, Benefits, and Wendy Stefani with VOYA.
 Additionally, guest speakers may occasionally coordinate with Clackamas County to provide classes on a variety of financial topics.
 To see if any financial Lunch N’ Learn classes have been scheduled for the near future, check out the upcomming events section of the Wellness & Safety @ Work Newsletter.

 Being employed at Clackamas County means that most of us become eligible for the Public Employees Retirement System or Oregon Public Services Retirement Plan.
 Whether you are enrolled in PERS or OPSRP will depend on when you first became eligible to receive this benefit.
 To learn more about PERS or OPSRP, click on the link below:

 Clackamas County Employees are provided with life insurance through Metropolitan Life Insurance Company in their comprehensive benefits package.
 However, additional coverage may be necessary for you and your family’s financial security.
 When a loved one dies, there is not only a financial need for the funeral and burial services, but you may also need to replace family income, pay for child care services as a single parent, or take some time off work to grieve.
 If you have a need for additional life insurance, you have the option of purchasing more coverage directly through Metropolitan Life.